 Convert – You want to make it easy for interested prospects to be converted into leads.
 You can do this by placing easy to find forms on your site.
 Prospects fill these out and you can set up a meeting with them easily to turn them into customers.
 Use customer relationship management software to make sure you don’t lose track of your leads and miss your window of opportunity.

 Close – In traditional outbound marketing strategies this is the last step.
 However, inbound use smarketing to make the close smoother on the customer and the company.
 Often, the marketing and sales team don’t talk.
 But, with smarketing, they are on the same team and they make goals together.
 Marketing will analyse which marketing efforts are bringing in the most leads and hone in on those outlets.
 From there, the marketing department scores each lead with a predictive lead score and the high scores are sent to sales.
 They are warm leads who are more likely to buy but they may need some additional assistance before purchasing.
 Sales will nurture those leads accordingly to encourage the sale.

 Delight – This is where inbound sets itself apart.
 It doesn’t stop at the sale is continues to delight the customer encouraging loyal repeat business.
 Customer hubs allow your business to continue connecting with your customer.
 These hubs help you find out new and better ways to serve clients.
 Smart content is another method to delight customers after the sale.
 They don’t want to see the same thing repeatedly if they have already purchased.
 Smart content is relevant to each customer and meets them where they are in the sales process.

 Often, your website is the first things your customers see.
 You want that first impression to pack a punch.
-Let our experts at esense web Design help.
+Let our experts at Oracle Tree.
 We develop your website to attract your ideal customers and promote long-term growth.
 Contact us today.